 The second problem that can arise is that the website will not validate because of the way it has been pasted into the form.
 Displaying the & char will for example return an error when validating the code.
 This can lead to all kinds of troubles including broken RSS feeds (read: The XML Feed Cannot Be Displayed).

-Displaying valid markup code in websites, forums, blogs and any other page is not difficulty.
+Displaying valid markup code on websites, forums, blogs and any other page is not difficult.
 The only thing that needs to be done to achieve this is to convert all entities before pasting the code.
-This can be done manually or by using a script like that offered at Spacefem.
+This can be done manually or by using a script like the one offered on Spacefem.

 All that needs to be done is to paste the code into the form and click on the Make Code button at the bottom.
 To display the following code on a website

 one would have to paste the following code into the form on the website where the code should be displayed

 This is actually the easiest way to ensure that the website will not interpret the code and that the code will be valid markup code that users can copy and paste elsewhere.